 A ground source heat pump system at 12 Flagship Group homes in Suffolk will help lower energy bills, reduce carbon emissions, and provide a better quality heating system and living conditions for their residents.
 It is also estimated the sustainable system, due to be completed in October at Airey Close in Sudbury, will save each household just under £500 per year.

-Featuring individual Kensa Shoebox heat pumps in each house connected to clusters of shared ground loop arrays, the scheme qualifies for the Non-Domestic Renewable Heat Incentive (RHI), generating a guaranteed income to allow Flagship to roll out the much-improved heating system into more homes in the future.
+Featuring individual Kensa Shoebox heat pumps in each house connected to clusters of shared ground loop arrays, the scheme qualifies for the Non-Domestic Renewable Heat Incentive (RHI – this scheme has closed), generating a guaranteed income to allow Flagship to roll out the much-improved heating system into more homes in the future.

 Charlie Conley, Head of Asset Management at Flagship said:

 We are committed to continually improve our renewable energy sources to help tackle fuel poverty.
 After the successes of our pilot ground source heat pump scheme in Fressingfield, Suffolk, we identified this as a suitable site for our second project of this kind.

 “This system will create a number of benefits for Flagship and our customers as it will replace the current electric economy 7 storage heaters, which are ineffective and expensive to run.

 Project managed by Kensa Contracting, the retrofit scheme features British-made ground source heat pumps from Kensa Heat Pumps, fitted by local company Gasway Services.

 Dr. Stuart Gadsden, Technical Sales Manager at Kensa Contracting said: